Getting a German Freelance Visa

 Freelance employment is an attractive alternative to traditional employment, particularly for university graduates and professionals already in the workforce.
 It offers the advantage of low start-up costs compared to commercial self-employment.

-To be recognized as a freelancer in Germany, you must be self-employed in a medical, scientific, educational, artistic, or scientific profession.
+To be recognized as a freelancer in Germany, you must be self-employed in a medical, scientific, educational, artistic, literary, or similar independent profession.
 According to the German Income Tax Act, physiotherapists, alternative practitioners, midwives, journalists, authors and translators, auditors, tax consultants, and business consultants can also work as freelancers.

 If you want to work as a freelancer in Germany, you must register with the tax office at your residence.
 There are no more formalities associated with starting a freelance business.